benfoxall/slide-builder/README.md

-# reveal-builder
+# slide-builder
+## for reveal.js

-A dynamic slide builder for reveal.js
+A tiny wrapper to make it easier to generate slides & fragments for reveal.js